 Methamphetamine is harmful in both smaller and larger doses, as the brain’s receptors can be significantly damaged after consuming even lower quantities of the drug, leading to memory loss, powerful mood swings, and psychological problems.
 Meth can cause other serious health issues in higher doses, including organ damage, strokes, heart attacks, tooth decay, and anorexia.
 As with opioid use, meth use is becoming increasingly common in the United States.

 What Are the Long-Term Effects of Methamphetamine Abuse?

 Repeated misuse can lead to methamphetamine addiction and various health problems, such as:

 Methamphetamine is a highly addictive substance.
-Tolerance to the drug can develop quickly, and continued methamphetamine abuse can lead to a neurological dependence on the drug.
+Tolerance to the drug can develop quickly, and continued methamphetamine abuse can lead to a neurological dependence.
 Meth addiction can cause behavioral and physical changes, such as:

 What Does a Methamphetamine Overdose Look Like?

 An overdose occurs when an individual takes a toxic amount of the drug.
 Due to methamphetamine’s highly addictive nature, overdoses are common.
-Because meth directly affects the nervous system and increases heart rate and blood pressure, what that toxic amount is can vary greatly depending on the individual’s health.
+Because meth directly affects the nervous system and increases heart rate and blood pressure, a toxic amount can vary greatly depending on the individual’s health.
 Early symptoms of a meth overdose can be similar to the effects from being high on meth.
 Other symptoms may include: